acoustic-content-samples/sample-custom-workflows-using-webhooks/external-task-management/README.md

 ![06](./06.png)

-## Synchronize comments for 3 stage workflow Zap.
+## Synchronize comments Zap.

-Create a new Zap and call it 'Synchronize comments for 3 stage workflow'.
+Create a new Zap and call it 'Synchronize comments'.
 This Zap provides the ability to synchronize any comments made on the Trello card, with the comments section for Content Item in Acoustic Content user interface.

 ![Trello comments](./Trello_comments.png)